 I threw my career away for Roger.

-I think I might have thrown it away again to stay here with you.
+I think I might have thrown it away again to stay here with you after we found him.

 You could have gone back to academia.